-The writing here engages with film, television, video games, literature, art, digital culture, memory, nostalgia, images, and whatever else refuses to leave me alone.
+The writing here confronts film, television, video games, literature, art, digital culture, memory, nostalgia, images, and whatever else refuses to leave me alone.

 Some pieces are compressed arguments.
 Some are fragments.
-Some move by association rather than design.
+Some are a result of association rather than design.
 The work sits somewhere between criticism and autobiography, theory and lived experience, structure and impulse.

-I am interested in how images linger, how ideas migrate, and how culture shapes the self before the self has language for what is happening.
+I am interested in how images linger, how ideas migrate, and how culture shapes the self before the self has language for what has happened to it.

 My thinking draws on a hybrid academic background: a BA in Media Studies, an MA in Sociology and Global Change, and a PhD in English Literature and Creative Writing.
 I spent several years lecturing in Media Studies, English Literature, and Creative Writing at a British university.
-Some of this work emerged from that teaching.
-Some of it came from staring at screens and books for too long and needing to write my way out.
+Some of this work comes from academic research and teaching.
+Some of it comes from staring at screens and books for too long and needing to write my way out.

 I was born in South Africa and live in the UK.
 I run a small independent press called Analog Submission Press.
 I also write about the craft of life writing at Written from Life.